Kalang house: The Kalang houses

 The enclosed pendopo of the kalang house of B.H.
 Noeriah (1862) in Kotagede, Yogyakarta.

 The wealth of the Kalang People is visible in the architecture of their palace-like houses.
 One of these houses, built in 1926 on the east bank of the Gajah Wong River, has two garages for eight sedans and a stable for twenty horses, besides an extremely extensive and grand main building with many wings.
 Most Kalang houses are located in Jalan Mondorokan and are usually constructed between 1850s and 1920s.

 Ornate door of the kalang house of B.H.
 Noeriah showing fine wooden carving in Javanese style.

 The architecture of Kalang houses fuses the Javanese traditional houses with western Romanticism.
 Room layout still follows the principle of a traditional Javanese house e.g. the presence of a pendopo (guest-receiving pavilion) and the traditional layout of the main building e.g. dalem, senthong, pringgitan, etc. In terms of decoration, the kalang house is heavily ornamented with complex decorations inspired by Western romanticism.
 Other features of Kalang houses are overhanging eaves, prominent front-facing gables, heavy use of stained glass, different textures using patterned wood shingles or terra cotta tiles and complex-shaped balustrades.

-Also similar with the Javanese traditional house is the north-south axis of the kalang house, however the emphasis is more on practicality instead of traditional ritual.
-Room layout is similar with a traditional Javanese house but the use can be different.
+Another similarity to the Javanese traditional house is the north-south axis of the kalang house, however the emphasis is more on practicality instead of traditional ritual.
+Room layout is similar to a traditional Javanese house but the use can be different.
 Wayang is performed in the peringgitan of a traditional Javanese house, but not in a Kalang house.
 The central senthong, a sacred space for rice goddess Sri in the Javanese house, has been transformed into the a sleeping room.

 The pendopo of a Kalang house is still kept as the reception area of the house.
 However, instead of employing a traditional joglo-styled roof typical of a traditional pendopo, the roof often employs additional front-facing gable, marking the front-center part of the pendopo.
 Omah Prayadranan or Ndalem Natan (1857 or 1927) in Kotagede, and a Kalang house in Jalan Slamet Riyadi, Surakarta, employs a porch-like protrusion to the pendopo, known as the kuncungan.
 The kuncungan of a Kalang house in Jalan Urip Sumoharjo, Surakarta has transformed into a porte-cochère while the pendopo took form of a terrace.
 The kalang house of B.H.
 Noeriah, or Omah Tembong (1862) has been completely enclosed with wall, stained glassed windows and door, giving it a quality of a sunroom.

 Various element of a traditional Javanese house is made more grandeur in a Kalang house.
 A Kalang house in Jalan Urip Sumoharjo Surakarta transformed its 'gandok' (additional side structure) into a detached side pavilion.